 After the prom, she announced to her Dad, when they were home alone, that there was going to be a party at a cottage belonging to one of her friends’ parents.
 He gave her something of a cross examination, and, respectfully enough, she told him that there was “probably” going to be booze, and maybe even drugs, there.
 For the first time in his life, he gave her a flat “No”.
 She pleaded and said that she, of all people, had to show up, and would stay away from that kind of activity.
 He believed her, but would not let her go, and she kept testing his resolve.
 Something let go within him, and this man who had always kept his thoughts to himself, began to cry silently.

-A change came over his little girl, and she crossed the room to him, hugging him tightly, her tears mixing with his.
+A change came over his little girl, and she crossed the room to him, hugging him tightly.

 She said “Dad.
 Dad.
 You have nothing to worry about ever again from me.
 I will not go.”